Skip to main content

 5. The older you are the higher the income.

-6. As interest is repaid automatically, the reduction in the home's value is minimised.
+6. As interest is repaid automatically, the reduction in the home's value is mitigated.

 DISADVANTAGES